elias-at-chalmers/mop-lecture_notes-mirror/lecture02_assembly1.md

    la x1, 0x20000002
    lb x1, 0(x1)
 ```
-The first instruction `la` (Load Address) takes two parameters: a destination register (`x1`) and an address (`0x20000002`, the third byte in SRAM).
+The first instruction `la` (Load Address) takes two operands: a destination register (`x1`) and an address (`0x20000002`, the third byte in SRAM).
 Since we prepended the address with `0x`, the address will be expected to be in hexadecimal form.
 The result of this pseudoinstruction is that the address will end up in register `x1` and the instruction will be expanded into one `lui` and one `addi` instruction, just as for the `li` pseudoinstruction that we discussed in the previous section.

-The second assembler instruction, `lb` (Load Byte), takes three parameters.
-The first parameter (`x1`) is the destination register (as usual).
-The second parameter (`0`) is the *offset* from the *base address*, which is the third parameter (`x1`).
+The second assembler instruction, `lb` (Load Byte), takes three operands.
+The first operand (`x1`) is the destination register (as usual).
+The second operand (`0`) is the *offset* from the *base address*, which is the third operand (`x1`).

 When the address is put on the address bus, there is logic on the chip that will first note that this address is in the SRAM memory area (`0x20000000-0x2000FFFF`).
 It will subtract `0x20000000` from the address, and pass the resulting address (`2`) on to the SRAM module.
 Let's say the third byte contains the value `9`.
 The SRAM will read out this byte and put it on the 32-bit data bus by first sign-extending it to 32 bits [^6].
 Whatever `x1` contained before, it will now contain the 32-bit value `0x00000009`.

 There are a few important things to note about this simple read operation:
 * The processor core and compiler have no idea whether you are trying to read from SRAM, FLASH, or anything else.
 It will put an address on the bus and let the memory system figure out the routing.
 * The *name of the instruction* decides how many bytes you want to read, starting at the address.
 You can read 8 bits, 16 bits, or 32 bits with `lb` (Load Byte), `lh` (Load Halfword), or `lw` (Load Word) respectively.
-* You will *always* read the result into the lowest part of a 32-bit register and overwrite the rest of the register (regardless of how many bytes you read).
+* If you read less than 32 bits (8 or 16) from memory, they will be placed in the lower part of the 32-bit register rest of the register will be overwritten.

 [^6]: We will discuss negative numbers and sign extensions in the next lecture.